 In 2007, the Melbourne Racing Club brought the operation of the motor racing circuit in house.
 To secure the Raceway's future, the club negotiated a long term deal with V8 Supercars, keeping the venue on the calendar until at least 2020.
 Part of this deal included significant investment in upgraded pit and paddock facilities, plus a three-year plan to upgrade safety.
 This has seen a general widening and deepening of tyre barriers, a resurfacing of around 1/6th of the track, removal of old earth tyre barriers and improvements to run-off areas at key parts of the course.

 Due to its close proximity to local residents, Sandown is restricted to running five major Motorsport weekends a year, at no louder than 95 decibels.
-Currently these include the V8 Supercars Sandown 500 event (mid September), Historic Sandown (early November), State Race Series rounds (May & July), and Shannons Nationals (September).
+Currently these include the V8 Supercars event (mid September - but switching to late November from 2020), Historic Sandown (early November), State Race Series rounds (May and July), and Shannons Nationals (September).

 With thanks to Terry Walker for additional circuit information